12-crypto/Eye-for-Blind/README.md

 ### Preparing Data
 Data preparation involves mapping captions to their respective image's id.
-Module: Prepare Data.ipynb
-Output: captions.txt

 ### Preprocessing Data
 The captions are augmented with \<start\> token in the beginning and \<end\> token at the end and the images are passed through an InceptionV3 model to generate an encoding for each image.
-Module: Preprocess Data.ipynb
-Output: train_captions.txt, test_captions.txt, train_images.pkl, test_images.pkl

 ### Building Vocabulary
 A vocabulary is prepared from the augmented captions (the one including \<start\> and \<end\>).
 A word in the captions with a frequency of more than 10 is added to the vocabulary.
-Module: Build Vocab.ipynb
-Output: vocabulary.txt

 ### Image Captioning
-Module: Image Captioning.ipynb
+Module: Eye for Blind.ipynb
 The image captioning module uses the outputs of the other modules to learn to generate captions for an input image.
 This step performs the following tasks:

 #### 1. Create mapping: